Μία νέα προσομοίωση της NASA σας δείχνει πως θα βλέπατε τα ηλιοβασιλέματα αν ήσασταν στην Venus, on Mars, Uranus and Titan.

 Everyone loves a spectacular sunset.
 Earth has given us orange and red sunsets because of its atmosphere.
-But other celestial bodies, such as Mars or Uranus, experience very different sunsets with unexpected colors.
-Now, thanks to a NASA simulation, you can get a taste of the paraknowto sunsets on alien worlds.
+But other heavenly bodies, such as Mars or Heaven, experience very different sunsets with unexpected Colourthe.
+Now, thanks to a NASA simulation, you can get a taste of the strange sunsets in extraterrestrial worlds.

 Geronimo Villanueva, one of NASA's planetary scientists, took a break from his main work to make simulations of extraterrestrial sunsets.
 The simulations could help scientists land spacecraft - probes on Uranus, Venus or Titan - a satellite of Jupiter.

-NASA's simulations are simple, but they give you a good idea of what life would be like on distant planets.
-The video deserves to be seen in the maximum resolution you can and of course in full screen.
+NASA simulations are simple, but they give you a good idea of what life on distant planets would be like.
+The video is worth watching in the maximum resolution you can and of course in full screen.